Estimated Time to Read: 2 minute

 The Possibility of Fraud

 Not everyone selling used cars will be honest so you have to ensure that you take precautions.
 You therefore want an Autocheck report and a title check, both of which you can get using the VIN .
-The VIN or Vehicle Identification Number is a code that should be found in several areas of the car.
+The VIN orĀ Vehicle Identification Number is a code that should be found in several areas of the car.
 It is 17 digits in length and can be found at the bottom of the windshield and the sticker on the door pillar to the driver side.
 Mostly importantly, cars only have one VIN so finding one that doesn’t match is a definite red flag.

 Mileage, Servicing and Damages

 The Autocheck mentioned above will reveal if there are any discrepancies in terms of mileage.
 The aforementioned checks will also outline past accidents and damages due to flood.
 Additionally, a look at the service records will show what the car has been repair for and the type of care it has received over its lifetime.
-Any car that appears neglected is likely to be problematic plus, it means you will have to pay to get its servicing updated.

 Insurance Past